 - Bargaining: This is when the person constantly mulls over what they could have done to prevent the death or other loss, such as divorce, job loss, etc. If the person fails to properly deal with and resolve these feelings, they may live with pervasive feelings of guilt that can interfere with the healing process.

-- Depression: This is when the true extent of the loss settles in, usually after all the well wishers have gone back to their own lives and you are left to rebuild your life.
-You may feel fatigue, lack of energy, self-pity, loneliness, isolation, anxiety, have trouble sleeping and have a poor appetite.
+- Depression: This is when the true extent of the loss settles in, usually after all the well-wishers have gone back to their own lives and you are left to rebuild yours.
+You may feel fatigue, lack of energy, self-pity, loneliness, isolation, anxiety, have trouble sleeping, and have a poor appetite.
 You may not want to get out of bed, and you may have lost all interest in things that you used to enjoy.
 It’s important to talk to someone at this stage, such as a counselor or others within a support group.

 - Acceptance: It may take a while, but in time, you will come to terms with the emotions you experienced when the death occurred.
 Only now can healing begin.